 The Domino Doweller is a versatile machine which we have used for a multitude of different projects with good success.
 A staircase is a good example of an alternative project.
 Why not open your mind to different ideas and experiment with new conceptual woodworking projects.
 Watch this video and see how we easily built an open back oak flight of stairs for a mezzanine.

-Festool Domino Staircase still good now after 2 years of strampling
+Festool Domino Staircase still good now after 2 years of Trampling up and down

 It has been two years since I built this simple staircase with this great machine.
 Some doubters have expressed that a staircase built using the Festool Domino would not be strong enough.
-Today I examined this staircase and considering it has been used extensively for over two years.
+Today I examined this staircase and considering it has been used extensively for over 2 years.

 There is no sign of failure with this Festool Domino built staircase even though we have used it on a daily basis.
 I personally had concerns that the strings would create stress on the dominos and pull them out.
 Thankfully the staircase is in the same condition as when we built it apart from a few extra footprints.

 I know this machine goes against tradition but the Festool Domino joining system is a truly versatile piece of kit.

 P.S.
 This is not an ad or a tool review but only my experience with the Festool DF700, and I have no affiliation Festool.
 But if Festool want to sponsor me I would very much like to try their other offerings.